A list of Exchanges that will be used to create the Client's execution pipeline.

 https://developer.mozilla.org/en-US/docs/Web/API/fetch for a description of this object.

-If your API supports the text/event-stream
+If your API supports the text/event-stream and/or multipart/mixed response protocol, and you use

-this protocol to handle subscriptions, then you may switch this flag to true
+this protocol to handle subscriptions, then you may switch this flag to true.

 This means you won’t have to create a subscriptionExchange to handle subscriptions with an external transport, and will instead be able to use GraphQL over HTTP transports.

-properties on all results.
+Optional maskInstructs the Client to remove __typename properties on all results.

-By default, cache exchanges will alter your GraphQL documents to request __typename
+By default, cache exchanges will alter your GraphQL documents to request __typename fields

 for all selections.
-However, this means that your GraphQL data will now contain __typename
+However, this means that your GraphQL data will now contain __typename fields you

 didn't ask for.
 This is why the Client supports “masking” this field by marking it